 History proves that you'll need more than math to discern what, exactly, makes a stock mispriced.
 Take a look at some of the market's best performers over the past 10 years: Asta Funding

 The very best value stocks

 Stock market myth says that only value investors zig as others zag.
 Hogwash.
-Wymer has been buying shares of VMWare
+Baron iOpportunity owns shares of CME Group

 Rules breaking, fortunes in the making

 So, please, don't make the mistake of confusing growth investing with speculation.
 You'll miss out on just about all of the market's best value stocks -- the misunderstood multibaggers in the making -- if you do.